-Suga won't run in party leadership race, heralding early end to tenure
+Suga won't contest LDP presidential election, signaling end to stint as prime minister

 Prime Minister Yoshihide Suga said Friday he will not run in the upcoming party presidential election, sources said, heralding an early end to his tenure.

-He expressed his intention to resign as party head at a meeting of LDP executives held Friday morning, the sources said.
+He told a meeting of LDP executives held Friday morning that he will not run because he wants to focus on tackling the COVID-19 pandemic, the sources said.

+He is expected to resign as prime minister when his term as the party’s head ends at the end of this month.

-On Thursday, Suga had a 15-minute talk with Toshihiro Nikai, the LDP’s powerful secretary-general, and formally told him of his decision to file his candidacy.
+His remarks came a day after he formally told Toshihiro Nikai, the LDP’s powerful secretary-general, of his decision to file his candidacy.

 The party leadership race, which involves voting by lawmakers as well as rank-and-file party members, will take place on Sept.
 29, with the campaign period starting on Sept.
 17.